Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Methodology

 We assume that the available data $y_{1:t} = \{y_1, \ldots, y_t\}$, representing daily reported cases, are noisy measurements of the latent incidence $Z_t$, linked through the conditional distribution $p(y_t | x_t, \theta) = p(y_t | Z_t, \theta)$.
 A natural starting point is to model the counts as realizations of a Poisson random variable.
 In practice, however, daily case counts often fluctuate more than a Poisson model would predict, a phenomenon known as overdispersion.
 To account for this, we also consider a Negative Binomial formulation.

 Specifically, the number of reported cases $y_t$ in a reporting interval $(t-1, t]$, $t = 1, \dots, T$, is modeled as either

-where $\rho \in (0,1]$ is the reporting fraction, informed by expert knowledge.
+The Negative Binomial is parameterized by its mean $\rho Z_t$ and variance $V_t=\mathrm{Var}[y_t|x_t] =\rho Z_t + \phi(\rho Z_t)^2$, where $\phi > 0$ is the overdispersion parameter; the Poisson model, with $V_t=\mathrm{Var}[y_t|x_t] = \rho Z_t$, is recovered as $\phi \to 0$.
+This mean-variance parameterization is used directly in the ensemble-based observation variance described in Section \ref{sec_poiss} below, ensuring consistency between the observation model and the EnKF update step. $\rho \in (0,1]$ is the reporting fraction, informed by expert knowledge.
 Specifying $\rho$ helps mitigate practical non-identifiability issues highlighted in \cite{cazelles2018accounting}, since decreases in observed cases could otherwise be attributed equally to a lower reporting rate, a reduced transmission rate, or a combination of both.
 Practical considerations regarding the structural identifiability of parameters in such models were also discussed in \cite{TEMFACK2025100847}.
-In the Negative Binomial model, larger values of $\phi$ correspond to stronger overdispersion, while the Poisson model is recovered in the limit $\phi \to 0$.

-Together, Eqs.~\eqref{state_process}--\eqref{obs_dis} define our complete state-space model \citep{birrell2018evidence}.
+Together, Eqs~\eqref{state_process}--\eqref{obs_dis} define our complete state-space model \citep{birrell2018evidence}.
 Let $x_{0:t}=\{x_0,\ldots,x_t\}$ denote the latent states up to time $t$.
 Prior knowledge about $\theta$ and initial state $x_0$ is encoded in the distributions $p(\theta)$ and $p(x_0|\theta)$, respectively.
 The joint posterior of states and parameters given the observations is then

 In this sequential learning setting, the inferential objectives at each time $t$ are twofold.
 First, for a given fixed value of $\theta$, filtering aims to infer the current state $x_t$ conditional on all observations up to that time, corresponding to: